 Nathan improved diabetes and body composition on a carnivore diet

-For thirty five years I was a semi active individual, in the 190lbs to 210lbs range.
+I was a semi-active individual in the 190 lbs to 210 lbs range for thirty-five years.
 I sporadically went to the gym, played basketball, and did weekend backpacking trips.
 Nothing spectacular.

-I got married in 2015, had a baby on the way, and ballooned up to 232lb.
+I married in 2015, had a baby on the way, and ballooned up to 232 lbs.
 The first two years blaze by.
-It’s 2017, we’re going to have another (our second and final) baby.
+It’s 2017.
+We’re going to have another (our second and final) baby.
 I’m not feeling so hot, tired all the time, pissing all the time, then my kidneys start hurting.
 My wife says get your ass to the Doctor, NOW.

-Low and behold, I am a full blown diabetic, my cholesterol is so horrible the Doc says you need statins now.
-I declined, and said “I’ll find my own solution”.
-He couldn’t believe that I refused to take any of the drugs he was offering.
+Lo and behold, I am a full-blown diabetic.
+My cholesterol is so horrible the Doc says, “You need statins now.”
+I declined and said, “I’ll find my own solution.”
+He couldn’t believe I refused to take any of the drugs he offered.

 Instantly I go on a strict paleo diet.
-Dropped 22lbs in three months.
-Symptoms barely noticeable.
-Started doing Couch to 5k and 7 Minute workout.
+Dropped 22 lbs in three months.
+Symptoms were barely noticeable.
+Started doing Couch to 5k and 7 Minute workouts.
 It felt like someone was taking a cheese grater to my knees and shoulders, but I kept going.
-Winter blows in, guess I’ll have some craft beers and pumpkin pie, guess I’ll have a little more.
+Winter blows in.
+I guess I’ll have some craft beers and pumpkin pie; I guess I’ll have a little more.

-The Summer is ending, Shawn Baker has podcast, with some really skinny guy.
-He’s doing great and the guy he just talked to has been only eating meat for 10 years, and is running marathons without drinking water.
+The Summer is ending, and Shawn Baker has a podcast with some skinny guy.
+He’s doing great, and the guy he just talked to has been only eating meat for ten years and is running marathons without drinking water.
 Ok, he was right about the ketogenic diet.
 I’m going for it.

 Week 1